MrFichter/FutureProjectIdeas/readme.txt

 worldcat.org attempts to do this, but they don't list DC or Moco libraries.
 Here's a link to worldcat's API: http://www.worldcat.org/affiliate/tools?atype=wcapi

+Maybe I could turn my Getting Things Done organizer list into a web-based app.
+Could I program it to postpone or re-sort tasks quickly?
+To capture new tasks?